FrostHex/JSB-Scripts/readme.md

 Notes:\
 The source code is CrisisContract.py\
-To customize the contract, please modify the source code then run `pyinstall ./CrisisContract.py` to generate new exe file.
+To customize the contract, please modify the source code then run `pyinstaller ./CrisisContract.py` to generate new exe file.

 This code is only for learning and communication purposes.
 Any user who uses this code should bear the risks on their own.
 The code author does not make any express or implied statements or warranties regarding the accuracy, completeness, reliability, or suitability of the code.